playmer/playmer.github.io/about.md

 permalink: /about/
 ---

-I'm currently a student at DigiPen Institute of Technology and working on a neat little game called Ripple with The Adjective Noun.
+I'm currently a student at DigiPen Institute of Technology and working on a neat little game with a working title of Pixie Skate with Team Salt.
 I'm really into the build process of C and C++ and want to learn more about it.
 I'm also interested interested in memory management and related topics.

 #Projects:

+##Pixie Skate:
+Team Skate is working on Pixie Skate.
+We're still working on prototyping and moving those prototypes into our engine so there aren't any videos yet.
+The general idea is to capture some

+My responsibilities on the project were as such:
+- Maintaining and extending our build system.
+- Maintaining the core engine.
+- Creating and maintaining WWise integration.
+- Maintaining the component/composition system.
+- Creating and maintaining the input systems.
+- Binding our engine to Zilch, a scripting language we use for some game play code.
+- Utilitizing the reflection system provided by Zilch to automatically serialize/deserialize both our Zilch and C++ components.

+Tools and Languages used in these tasks:
+- C++
+- CMake Script
+- Zilch
+- Python

 ##Ripple:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/gUoXGoufYhE" frameborder="0" allowfullscreen></iframe>
-The Adjective Noun is in the process of creating Ripple, a "Poetic Experience" game.
-It's currently still in an pre-alpha state, so no videos yet.
-But you can contact me for a build of the game at j.fisher@digipen.edu
+The Adjective Noun completed Ripple during June of 2015, a "Poetic Experience" game.

-My responsibilities on the project are as such:
+My responsibilities on the project were as such:
 - Maintaining and extending our build system.
 - Creating and maintaining the "core" systems that allow our other programmers to develop derivative systems.
 - Maintaining our Component system.